SAP-samples/smart-co2nverter-ai/documentation/03-application/06-publish-mobile-app.md

   `$ expo login`

 ### Configuring the Publishing Parameters

+To publish the React Native app on Expo using the Expo CLI, you will need to follow these steps:

 1. Set the release channel for your app by adding the following line to the `app.json` file: